 You will analyse the development and future prospects of sport tourism as an area of growth, focusing on environmental frame conditions and examining the relationship between sport and tourism in the context of future strategies.

 What does it mean to become an expert in the sports environment?
 You will gain an understanding of how to develop sport expertise through the use of evidence-informed coaching practice through theory, sampling and specialisation.
 You will also analyse and critique methods to facilitate motor and perceptual cognitive skills acquisition.

 You will design and implement a range of interventions addressing areas such as concentration, motivation, aggression, anxiety and injury.
 You will critically evaluate measurement tools and the impact of regulatory and ethical issues.
 Using sports psychology in this manner benefits all professionals working in the sports environment.

 You will be integrating the concepts of marketing with sports-related products and services and the use of sporting events.
 This will give you the understanding and knowledge of the important factors that affect this area of business such as sponsorship, branding, digital marketing concepts, relationship marketing and consumer behaviour before examining their impact on the domestic and international markets.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.

-Academic: A relevant HND or a foundation degree in the areas of Sport Coaching and Development, with 240 credits.
+Academic: A relevant HND or a foundation degree in the area of Sports Management, with 240 credits.

 If you are unsure if your previous qualification is suitable, please contact us before completing an application.
 You can call us on 0121 604 1040 or email email@example.com